Michael D. Birnbaum

 New York University School of Law, J.D.

-Michael is a thought leader in the securities litigation and securities enforcement space who speaks regularly on panels at major conferences, such as Practising Law Institute (PLI) and Securities Enforcement Forum-East, publishes articles relating to trending topics in these areas, and serves on the editorial board of Wall Street Lawyer.
+Michael is frequently invited to speak on topics related to securities litigation and enforcement, including by the Practising Law Institute (PLI) and Securities Docket.
+He also publishes articles relating to trending topics in these areas and serves on the editorial board of Wall Street Lawyer.

-Before Morrison Foerster, Michael served in the SEC for 11 years, most recently as senior trial counsel, which informs his extensive experience overseeing securities litigation before federal and administrative courts.
-Throughout his tenure at the SEC, Michael worked closely with SEC investigative units, including the Asset Management Unit, the Market Abuse Unit, and the Complex Financial Instruments Unit, as well as with attorneys at various U.S. Attorney’s Offices, the Manhattan District Attorney’s Office, and foreign securities regulators on securities-related investigations and prosecutions.
+Before joining private practice, Michael served at the SEC for 11 years, where he worked closely with SEC investigative units including the Asset Management Unit, the Market Abuse Unit, and the Complex Financial Instruments Unit.
+He also worked with attorneys at various U.S. Attorney’s Offices, the Manhattan District Attorney’s Office, and foreign securities regulators on securities-related investigations and prosecutions.

 Selective Significant Representations

-• Achieved a landmark settlement for Farmland Partners Inc. (FPI), a publicly traded farmland REIT, in a “short-and-distort” case that was prompted by a defamatory article that drove down FPI’s stock price by 39% in one day.
+• Farmland Partners, Inc. Named “Litigator of the Week” by AmLaw Litigation Daily for achieving a landmark settlement for Farmland Partners Inc. (FPI), a publicly traded farmland REIT, in a “short-and-distort” case that was prompted by a defamatory article that drove down FPI’s stock price by 39% in one day.
 The previously anonymous author, who wrote under the alias “Rota Fortunae,” and his clients utilized the scheme to profit from their short positions.
-As part of the settlement, the author acknowledged publicly that his article was full of false statements, and made a payment that was multiples of the profits he made off the scheme.
+As part of the settlement, the author acknowledged publicly that his article was full of false statements and made a payment that was multiples of the profits he made off the scheme.
 Meanwhile, FPI prevailed on its defense of a class action accusing the company and principals of securities fraud.

-• Representation in an SEC FCPA investigation involving conduct in Latin America related to a business relationship with a company that was subsequently involved in a government corruption scandal.
+• A Multinational Electronics Company.
+Representation in an SEC FCPA investigation involving conduct in Latin America related to a business relationship with a company that was subsequently involved in a government corruption scandal.

-• Advise clients regarding litigation and regulatory investigations in connection with initial coin offerings and related transactions.
+• Investors in Cryptocurrency.
+Advise clients regarding litigation and regulatory investigations in connection with initial coin offerings and related transactions.

-• Representation in providing compliance advice and counsel in connection with FINRA inquiries arising from alleged unregistered securities offerings and disclosure issues.
+• Leading Crowdfunding Entity.
+Representation in providing compliance advice and counsel in connection with FINRA inquiries arising from alleged unregistered securities offerings and disclosure issues.

-• Representation in responding to FINRA and SEC inquiries related to the treatment of domestic and international client accounts.
+• An International Broker-Dealer.
+Representation in responding to FINRA and SEC inquiries related to the treatment of domestic and international client accounts.

 Rankings